 Because everyone is different with unique backgrounds and specific problems, we always offer an individual treatment plan.
 This will be tailored to a guest’s therapeutic requirements and any needs our experienced therapists establish will help in the best manner.

 To achieve enduring benefits from your stay with us this can include effective proven treatments such as cognitive behaviour therapy, dialectical behaviour therapy, mindfulness therapy, solution-focused therapy and trauma-specific therapy.
-There is also music and art therapy, adult-child therapy, group therapy, family therapy and an introduction to the Twelve Steps recovery programme.
+There is also music and art therapy, adult-child therapy, group therapy, family therapy and an introduction to the Twelve Steps recovery Program.

 All of these have helped many people suffering from burnout.